Act of God

 The limited written warranty issued to the purchaser of the vehicle by the manufacturer.
 Your vehicle manufacturer's Original Equipment collision replacement parts are the only service replacement parts warranted by your vehicle manufacturer.
 Your vehicle manufacturer may not warrant new aftermarket, salvaged or reconditioned parts used for collision repair.
 Damage to your vehicle or its parts caused by the failure of new aftermarket, salvage or reconditioned parts may not be covered by your vehicle manufacturer's new-vehicle warranty.

-This is the document that will be used by the body shop to keep track of the time spent, expendable materials consumed (such as paints, etc.) and parts used to repair a collision-damaged vehicle.
+This is the document that will be used by the collision center to keep track of the time spent, expendable materials consumed (such as paints, etc.) and parts used to repair a collision-damaged vehicle.
 When you review the work order, make sure you understand any abbreviations and ask questions if you don't understand.
 This is also called a Repair Order.

 Disclaimer: The definitions contained herein are provided as guidance and are generally accepted in the collision industry, but some may not apply in all states or circumstances.